Inspiration Successful Women Who Used Art As Empowerment

 Her use of her body as a vehicle allowed the world to explore the possibilities of the human mind.
 Up to this day, Marina remains as one of the few successful women performance artists to continue performing late in their career.
 She has inspired thousands of young women – artists and non-artists alike to explore their femininity, humanity, and the possibilities of their mind.

 It wasn’t easy being a woman, especially in the trying times of the past.
 Yet, their innate strength and empowerment have helped shape the world we live in.
 Today, successful women artists are surging again, and they are using their art as empowerment – now, more than ever.
 They have gained a louder voice, and are continually fighting to protect their seat at the table.
 Let these successful women who have paved the way for art as empowerment inspire us and motivate us to be better every single day!
 Happy International Women’s Day!

 Which one of these successful women is your favorite icon?
-Let us know in the comments below!
+Let me know in the comments below!

 Ardak Kassenova is mother, artist and ZenART Supplies co-founder.
 “My heart and soul were always with Art, and since my childhood as long as I remember myself, I was dreaming to be an artist.
 I was painting after work, when I had time, and teaching myself through the books, videos, visiting art galleries and museums.
 I’ve been very curious about different techniques and styles, and therefore accumulated knowledge and experience on a variety of mediums”.

 After 20 years of a successful corporate career and with becoming a mother to two wonderful girls, she decided that it’s time to make drastic changes and link her life with Art.
 She started to paint again and decided to create her own art supplies brand that would help artists to fulfil their creative dreams and achieve their best results since the beginning using high-quality art materials without wasting their precious time and money.
 Say hello to @ardak_zenart on Instagram!